malte-j/portfolio/content/posts/image-frontend/index.md

 This should be reason enough to take a closer look at modern image loading capabilities.

-What then, are the steps that we can take, in order for us to load the best possible image?
+What then are the steps that we can take in order for us to load the best possible image?
 To decrease the required image size, we could:

 - use a smaller, modern image format if supported, e.g. AVIF
 - download the image that is closest to the rendered size in the DOM
 - use a fitting image for different display densities
 - show a preview while loading the full-size image to improve perceived performance
-- let the browser have the final say on which image gets loaded; it could for example load a smaller image when the network is particularly slow, or if the user has a data saver mode enabled
+- let the browser have the final say on which image gets loaded.
+It could for example load a smaller image when the network is particularly slow or if the user has a data saver mode enabled

 This is what our finished component will look like while loading on a slow connection (drag the slider to see the change):